 When I was writing my PhD I hated the literature review.
 I was scared of it.
-One day, my supervisor took me to one side and told me I had no choice: ‘it was going to have to be done before you start fieldwork’.
+One day, my supervisor took me to one side and told me that I had no choice: ‘It was going to have to be done before you start fieldwork’.

 I was terrified.

 Sound familiar?
 According to Google, 5,000 people a month search for advice on how to conduct a literature review.

 If you’re feeling lost, keep reading.
 In this guide, I’ll walk you through the nine steps involved in conducting and writing a PhD literature review.